micimize/polypacker/README.md

   }
 ```

+## Loaders
+Depended-upon webpack loaders will automatically be loaded, as long as there is a matching configuration in the [preconfigured webpack loaders](https://github.com/michaeljosephrosenthal/polypacker/blob/master/src/webpacker/autoLoader.js#L26-L54) or [plugins](https://github.com/polypacker/simple-test-polypacker-plugin/blob/master/src/index.js#L32).

-## CLI Usage / Help
+### CLI Usage / Help
-This is the current output of `node node_modules/.bin/polypacker --help`, written with [jargon-parser](https://github.com/polypacker/jargon-parser).
-It is currently very verbose:
+This is the current output of `node node_modules/.bin/polypacker --help`, which .
+The CLI is built with [jargon-parser](https://github.com/polypacker/jargon-parser), which is nasceant and very verbose.
+It also thinks all array options are required, and doesn't have knowledge of the `preset` and `arguments` mechanisms.
 ```

 Usage: polypacker

+context-driven js distribution tool for multiple environments

+Arguments:

-  --entry <string>                                   [optional]        # main entry point for your program, across all contexts
-  --out <string>                                     [optional]        # destination for compiled bundle.
-If there are multiple, the destination of specific bundles will be
+  --entry <string>                               [optional]        # main entry point for your program, across all contexts --out <string>                                 [optional]        # destination for compiled bundle.
+If there are multiple, the destination of specific bundles will be decided by
+                                                                   the --combinator
-                                                                       decided by the --combinator --watch <boolean>                                  [optional]        # monitor source files for changes and recompile.
+  --watch <boolean>                              [optional]        # monitor source files for changes and recompile.
-  --hot <boolean>                                    [optional]        # enable hot module replacement --chunkFilename <string>                           [optional]        # If provided, enables code splitting with webpack.require.
+  --chunkFilename <string>                       [optional]        # If provided, enables code splitting with webpack.require.
 Examples patterns include  '[id].chunk.js',
                                                                    '[name].chunk.js'
   --babelPresets [ <string>, ...babelPresets ]   [required]        # add a preset to the babel loader, between es2015 and stage-0
   --outCombinator <string>                       [default: "_"]    # string to combine arguments that "define" a compiler (environment, environment)
   --outPrefix <string>                           [optional]        # prefix for generated contextual modules.
 Appended to `out` directory
   --modules <string>                             [optional]        # where to look for modules --environments [ <string>, ...environments ]   [required]        # an application lifecycle environment {DEVELOPMENT, PRODUCTION, etc} this distribution will run in
   --contexts [ <string>, ...contexts ]           [required]        # a context {NODE, BROWSER, etc} this distribution will run in.
   --task <string>                                [optional]        # the task to run.
 If non is specified, it will be inferred from other arguments.
-  --run <string>                                     [optional]        # Which context to run on compilation, if any --runner <string>                                  [optional]        # Which runner to run the selected compiler with, if any
-  --logLevel <any>                                   [default: ERROR]  # VERBOSE will output webpack stats and warnings --compilers [                                                        # List of simple compiler definitions, in case there are little or no shared compiler arguments.
+  --run <string>                                 [optional]        # Which context to run on compilation, if any --runner <string>                              [optional]        # Which runner to run the selected compiler with, if any --logLevel <any>                               [default: ERROR]  # VERBOSE will output webpack stats and warnings --preset <string>                              [optional]        # module from which to import ALL of the potential presets (any missing presets will be identities)
-    [
-      --entry <string>                               [optional]        # main entry point for your program, across all contexts
-      --out <string>                                 [optional]        # destination for compiled bundle.
-If there are multiple, the destination of specific bundles will be decided by the --combinator
-      --watch <boolean>                              [optional]        # monitor source files for changes and recompile.
-      --hot <boolean>                                [optional]        # enable hot module replacement --chunkFilename <string>                       [optional]        # If provided, enables code splitting with webpack.require.
-Examples patterns include  '[id].chunk.js', '[name].chunk.js'
-      --babelPresets [ <string>, ...babelPresets ]   [required]        # add a preset to the babel loader, between es2015 and stage-0
-      --outCombinator <string>                       [default: "_"]    # string to combine arguments that "define" a compiler (environment, environment)
-      --outPrefix <string>                           [optional]        # prefix for generated contextual modules.
-Appended to `out` directory
-      --modules <string>                             [optional]        # where to look for modules --environment <string>                         [optional]        # an application lifecycle environment {DEVELOPMENT, PRODUCTION, etc} this distribution will run in.
-      --context <string>                             [optional]        # a context {NODE, BROWSER, etc} this distribution will run in.
-    ],
-    ...compilers
-  ]
-  --compilerPreset <string>                          [optional]        # Preset for compiler arguments, both simple and cartesian, applied before any other process
-  --managerPreset <string>                           [optional]        # Preset for manager arguments, applied after compilerPresets are run
-  --argumentPreset <string>                          [optional]        # combination of managerPreset and compilerPreset, runs after both are completed.
-If the given module
-                                                                       doesn't export an argumentPreset, it's compilerPreset and managerPresets will be used in succession instead.
-  --compilerListPreset <string>                      [optional]        # Preset for the compiler list, applied after the list has been generated
-  --postPreset <string>                              [optional]        # Preset applied after all parsing processes have run --preset <string>                                  [optional]        # module from which to import ALL of the potential presets (any missing presets will be identities)
 ```